By TA Balasubrramanian

 His early childhood days in Pora Bari were not easy or happy.
 He lost his mother at an early age, and grew up at a time of strife when East Pakistan became the new nation of Bangladesh.
 The first section, called “Pora Bari and Beyond” chronicles memories of Rahman’s early visits to see his grandparents, happy school days when he grew up playing with an assortment of friends in jungle surroundings.
 His early interest in medicine is sparked by his curiosity about doctors and his own experiences with tropical illnesses.
 There are episodes where he vividly describes an encounter with a Bengal tiger, participates in Eid functions and witnesses the effects of superstitions when common people are afflicted with diseases in his rural surroundings.
 He describes his own personal struggle to get healed when he is stricken with kala azar, a parasitic disease transmitted by sandflies.
 On the positive side, this strengthens his resolve to pursue a medical career.

 He describes the arbitrary nature of the education system in his native land, where colleges slot students into three fields, based on their matriculation marks: those from the first division go to science; from the second division to business; and from the third division, to liberal arts.
 Eventually, he joins Dhaka Medical College, where he learns first hand, about human pathology, pharmacology, and clinical medicine.
 His teachers help him get a practical sense of a doctor’s work in the course of five years.
-After
+After graduating, he is offered an internship in St John’s Hospital in New York.
+He embarks on a

 Search for anything you wish to know in the area of body, mind or spirit on thousands of our pages on all things positive